simylein/minecraft-server/README.md

 MinecraftServer
 ===============
-Scripts for a Minecraft Server on Linux Debian using screen.
+Scripts for a Minecraft Server on Linux Debian using screen. <br>
 This tutorial contains important steps if you would like to host a minecarft server from the command line.
 ## software
 In order for the Server to run we will need to install some packages: (please note: some of them could be installed already)